grisson2/express-mount-tracker/README.md

 **app.[get|post|delete|path|put](object, callback [, callback ...])**

-where objeck have the following signature:
+where object have the following signature:
 ```
 {
     id: string, helper to identify later this particular route